WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Instructions

+We use the use the opcode space `0xe0-0xe5` for the six new instructions.

 | Opcode | Instruction              | Immediates |
 | ------ | ------------------------ | ---------- |
 | 0xe0   | `cont.new $ct`           | `$ct : u32` |